yuvikaruna/projects/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Modifications are made in Master branch ,then running *ng build* command ,dist folder is created which is then deployed to gh-pages branch.
+Modifications are made in Master branch ,then by running *ng build* command ,dist folder is created which is then deployed to gh-pages branch.

 ## Build

+Shortcut to build and deploy to gh-pages branch ,scripts given in package.json

-Run `npm run deploy` to build the project and deploy changes to [yuvikaruna.github.io/projects/]
+Run `npm run deploy` to build the project and deploy changes to yuvikaruna.github.io/projects/